QuentinRa/blog.quentinra.dev/info/networking/index.md

 <div class="row row-cols-md-2"><div>

-The Address Resolution Protocol (ARP) is used **to find a MAC given an IP address**.
+The Address Resolution Protocol (ARP) is used **to find a MAC given an IPV4 address**.
 Once found, the MAC is stored in the ARP cache.

 You can observe an ARP request by using `tcpdump`, and a `ping` on an uncached target